Skip to main content

 When worktrees are enabled (the default), each task gets its own git branch:

-project-slug/task-slug # root task
+workspace-slug/task-slug # root task

-project-slug/task-slug/subtask # child task
+workspace-slug/task-slug/subtask # child task

 Agents work in isolated git worktrees, so multiple agents can work on the same repo simultaneously without conflicting.
 Each agent sees its own branch with its own working tree.